-2.4.7 Configure Data Management
+2.1.3.G Configure Data Management

 When a batch job completes, stdout and stderr files are generated and placed in the spool directory on the master Torque MOM Host for the job instead of the submit host.
-You can configure the

-Torque batch environment to copy the stdout and stderr files back to the submit host.
-See "Configuring Data Management" for more information.
+You can configure the Torque batch environment to copy the stdout and stderr files back to the submit host.
+See Configuring Data Management for more information.

-2.5 Compute Nodes
+2.1.4 Compute Nodes

-Use the Adaptive Computing Torque package system to create self-extracting tarballs which can be distributed and installed on compute nodes.
+Use the Adaptive Computing Torque package system to create self-extracting tarballs that can be distributed and installed on compute nodes.
 The Torque packages are customizable.
 See the INSTALL file for additional options and features.

-1 If you installed Torque using the RPMs, you must install and configure your nodes manually by modifying the /var/spool/torque/mom priv/config file of each one.
+If you installed Torque using the RPMs, you must install and configure your nodes manually by modifying the /var/spool/torque/mom_priv/config file of each one.
 This file is identical for all compute nodes and can be created on the head node and distributed in parallel to all systems.

-'''

-[root]# vi /var/spool/torque/mom priv/config
+''' [root]# vi /var/spool/torque/mom_priv/config

 $pbsserver headnode # hostname running pbs server

 $logevent 225 # bitmap of which events to log

-[root]# service pbs mom restart
+[root]# service pbs_mom restart '''

-'''

-To create Torque packages
+To Create Torque Packages